This webpage has some of my past work and research for this new work.

 I Am Carisma was acknowledged in Artshub as “a thought-provoking, stirring performance with so much to say about what it is to be human, yet also so much to invite and encourage.”
 This work captures the method of using multiple audio sources via earpieces with the dancers and the audience, creating new audio with live captioning in real time.

 The excerpt above demonstrates pairing sensation with devised street dance.
 In the above, the dancers are working with the impetus of shucking and peeling while doing the dance technique waacking.
-This devised movement is then paired with asmr of a corn being shucked.
+This devised movement is then paired with the ASMR of a corn being shucked.

-MaggZ ( the dancer on the left of this video) is an unconfirmed 3rd dancer for this lab.
+MaggZ (the dancer on the left in this video) is one of the performers.
 She is unconfirmed due to possible overseas travel dates.
 She and I have worked together on these methods since 2020.

 Caca-Capitalismo (2020) is my multilingual audio-described film.
 It has been presented in Romania, USA, Australia and Aotearoa and was funded by Creative Australia.
 The work received critical acclaim from Witness Performance’s Olivia Muscat.
 This work demonstrates how I can use aesthetic access, using a creative audio description as the script for dance.
 I am an accidental script writer, and this is one of those successes for my methods.